-In future studies (i) data from slope detection and ranging (SLODAR), an instrument able to accurately measure optical turbulence in the lowest atmospheric layers, will be analyzed to improve C2n parameterization in the lowest atmospheric levels, (ii) the sensitivity of the algorithm performance to the horizontal and vertical resolution of the model will be undertaken, and (iii) numerical instabilities associated the model atmospheric flow interaction with complex topography will be investigated.
+In the future, as computational resources expand, studies of the sensitivity of the algorithm performance to the horizontal and vertical resolution of the model will be undertaken.
+Numerical instabilities in the model associated with the interaction of atmospheric flow with complex topography will also be investigated.

 Corresponding author address: Dr. Tiziana Cherubini, Department of Meteorology, University of Hawaii at Manoa, 2525 Correa Rd., Honolulu, HI 96825.
 Email: email@example.com

 * School of Ocean and Earth Science and Technology Contribution Number 7576.